solliancenet/microsoft-mcw-continuous-delivery/README.md

 - Increase visibility into system operations and health.
   - Aggregate views of health across the web sites deployed

 To address the issues and progress towards the goals, Susan asks a high-end consultancy firm to help her.
 The first ask is to come up with a possible implementation for the goals that are set.
-Furthermore,there are some requirements that need to be addresses in the proposed design.
+Furthermore, there are some requirements that need to be addresses in the proposed design.
 - Reduce the overhead in time, complexity, and cost for deploying new conference tenants.
 - Improve the reliability of conference tenant updates.
 - Choose a suitable platform for their conference solution.
-The platform choice should:oMake it easy to deploy and manage infrastructure.
+The platform choice should:
+  - Make it easy to deploy and manage infrastructure.
   - Provide tooling to help them with monitoring and managing container health and security.
   - Provide a vendor neutral solution so that a specific on-premises or cloud environment does not become a new dependency.
   - Start with Azure since that is already in their Enterprise Agreement
 - Migrate data from MongoDB on-premises to CosmosDB with the least change possible to the application code.
 - Make use of GitHub and / or Azure DevOps for Development Lifecycle
 - Use Git repositories for source control and integrate into a CICD workflow.
-- Embed code reviewand security scanning in to the development workflow
+- Embed code review and security scanning in to the development workflow
 - Solution that does not incur a direct vendor-lock in
 - As much re-use of existing code base
 - Complete an implementation of the proposed solution for a single tenant to train the team and perfect the process.